rafaelespinoza/logg/README.md

 The "version" is just some application versioning metadata, which may be useful if you want to know something about your application's source code.

-Use the `Errorf`, `Infof` functions to log at error, info levels respectively.
+Use the `Error`, `Info` functions to log at error, info levels respectively.

 Tracing IDs are managed with a context API, see the `SetID` and `GetID` functions.
 You supply the value.
 There are many choices in this area, some